Tap to Pay

 Watch out for card clash!

 Card clash occurs when multiple payment methods are tapped on a card reader at the same time.
-To avoid card clash, please remove your contactless Visa or Mastercard credit card from your wallet or phone case before tapping it on a card reader.
+To avoid card clash, please remove your contactless credit card from your wallet or phone case before tapping it on a card reader.
 If paying with a mobile device, please ensure there are no contactless cards in your phone case when you tap on card readers.

 After you've completed your journey, the exact fare will be sent to your credit card company.
 If paying with a mobile device, you may see various notifications and pre-authorizations in your mobile app after each tap.
 These notifications are not your charges.
 To see your final charges, please refer to your credit card statement.

 If you have questions about your charges, please call Compass Customer Service for assistance at 604.398.2042.